syaffers/souqnet-app/ARTICLE.md

     ===
     (fuzzvis) $ export UPLOAD_FOLDER="/tmp/fuzzvis"

-This is a temporary change to the environment variables; the variables will be unset when you close the terminal window.
+:closed_book: This is a temporary change to the environment variables; the variables will be unset when you close the terminal window.
 For a persistent environment variable, edit your `.bash_profile` or `/etc/environment` file.
 A log out and log back in may be required for this function properly.
 You can always check if environment variables are set or not by typing `$ echo $UPLOAD_FOLDER` and checking that it matches what you want.
-You should refer to this [environment variables guide][7] for more information. !!!ASIDE!!!
+You should refer to this [environment variables guide][7] for more information.

 You should do the same for the secret key.
 Again, this value should be hard to guess in production.
 For now we can just copy the value to the environment